Internal Current Implementation Details

 -> native C result conversion -> DuckDB output

-The arrow_r + serial path is the reference
+The in-process direct path is the reference

 error, and result semantics; unsupported combinations fail instead of